 At the interview the work coach will discuss the job search and draw up a claimant commitment.
 The claimant will be given a copy of the claimant commitment to take away.
 If they do not accept the claimant commitment, the claim will be closed.

 Advice should be given about the support that is available.
 Budgeting advice and support can also be given and the claimant will be reminded about their responsibilities and what will happen if they fail to meet their responsibilities.

 After the interview, providing all the conditions of entitlement are met, DWP will process the claim and inform the claimant of the decision on their award via their online account.

 DWP urge claimants to report all changes in circumstances that may affect their UC award.

 Claimants can get help with their online claim by calling the UC helpline:

 Phone: 0345 600 0723 (Monday to Friday 8am to 6pm)

 (NB - claimants can use the above numbers with telephone pre-fix 0845 instead of 0345 if they prefer)

 DWP has published a framework document that outlines the support framework for Local Authorities:

-There is also a basic guide for organisations about UC online claims from DWP:
+There is also a partner toolkit which includes basic guides about UC, from DWP: